-DMACC provides quality, affordable, student-centered education and training designed to empower all students in their pursuit of life's opportunities and career goals.
+DMACC provides quality, affordable, student-centered education and training to empower our diverse communities and to serve as a catalyst for economic development.

 DMACC recently completed the process of developing a new strategic plan that reaffirmed, organized and identified new priorities of the College stemming from its mission, vision and values.